achernyakevich/tmsp-gmailenhancer/README.md

 If you would like to contribute - create a pull request.

 If you have found a bug or need some features or would like to propose some features - create an issue.
-But we will appreaciate if you will first check the list of [already existed issues](https://github.com/achernyakevich/tmsp-gmailenhancer/issues) to prevent creation of duplicates.
+But we will appreciate if you will first check the list of [already existed issues](https://github.com/achernyakevich/tmsp-gmailenhancer/issues) to prevent creation of duplicates.